MESSAGE FROM THE EDITORIAL TEAM

 Deirdre Curran, PhD, is employed as an academic at NUI Galway.
 Deirdre’s current area of research interest is workplace mediation.
 Her most recent academic article explored the use of mediation in the resolution of collective industrial disputes.
 Deirdre is currently working on a comprehensive research project which explores the factors impacting mediator approach in different institutional contexts.
 Dr. Curran is an associate researcher with the Kennedy Institute for Conflict Intervention at NUI Maynooth and she co-ordinates a workplace mediation research group at the Institute.

-Kieran Doyle is Project Manager in the Edward M Kennedy Institute.
+Kieran Doyle is the Assistant Director of the Edward M. Kennedy Institute.
 Previously he taught in Athlone Institute of Technology, while also developing the Strategic Innovation Fund’s capacity for Work Based Learning partnerships between education and the workplace.
 In 2008, he chaired a sector working group examining Employer – Learner Engagement with experiential learning systems.
 Formerly a commissioned officer in the Irish Defence Forces, Dr. Doyle served in the Military College and on various EU, NATO (PfP) and UN missions abroad.

 Robert Galavan holds the Chair in Strategic Management at the School of Business.
 He was the founding Head and Professor of Business at NUI Maynooth and is a former Dean of the Faculty of Social Sciences.
 He directs the MSc in Strategy and Innovation and is an Academic Director of the Edward M. Kennedy Institute.
 Robert has published several books, the including Strategy, Innovation and Change, was published by recently by Oxford University Press.
 His publications include Management Techniques in Context, and Management Techniques in Practice.